 All adults age 18 and older need advance directives.
 Talk to your physician if you have any questions.
 You can find more information, including answers to frequently asked questions, and a free downloadable Advance Health Care Directive form (English and Spanish) on the Palo Alto Medical Foundation website:

-Advance Health Care Directive Form — English form (.pdf)
+Advance Health Care Directive Form — English/Spanish form (.pdf)

 AHCD FAQs (.pdf)